 The HRST also provides support for position classification, advice on organizational development and improvement, assistance with the development of the human resource plan and advice regarding human resource policies and matters relating to the Collective Bargaining Agreement.

-The branch brings together the Business and Technology Solutions Unit, the Sector Technologies and Network Services Unit, the Student and Teacher Services Unit, and a new Data Value and Interpretation Unit, with a resposibility to ensure the information and date collected by the Ministry supports the Ministry and sectors' strategic objectives and to manage the related information and technical infrastructure.
+The branch brings together the Business and Technology Solutions Unit, the Sector Technologies and Network Services Unit, the Student and Educator Services Unit, and the Data Value and Interpretation Unit, with a responsibility to ensure the information and data collected by the Ministry supports the Ministry and sectors' strategic objectives and to manage the related information and technical infrastructure.

 The Provincial Library develops the legislative and policy framework for the operations of the Saskatchewan public library system and the Multitype Library Board.
 It administers grants, provides province-wide library policies, maintains an electronic library information network, including the Single Integrated Library System and coordinates resource sharing activities such as digitization projects, databases and multilingual services.